NikhilMore1/profile/README.md

 🌱 I’m currently looking out for Job Opportunities

-🎆 How to reach me *prath47@gmail.com*
+🎆 How to reach me *moren9817@gmail.com*

-💬 Ask me about *Mern Stack, Competative Programming , DSA , Selenium*
+💬 Ask me about *Mern Stack, Competative Programming , DSA , App Development*

 ⚡ Fun fact *The original name for JavaScript was Mocha!*